 Applicability

 The Commission VMS shall apply to all fishing vessels as defined in Article 1 (1)(h) of the Convention.
-The system shall operate on a permanent basis or until decided otherwise by the Commission.
+The system shall operate on a permanent basis, or until decided otherwise by the Commission, in the area defined in paragraph 2 of this CMM.

 Any Member or CNCP may request, for the Commission's consideration and approval that waters under its national jurisdiction be included within the area covered by the Commission VMS.
 Necessary expenses incurred in the inclusion of such area into the Commission VMS shall be borne by the Member or CNCP that made the request.